6 min read

 Losses depend on the dry matter (DM) of the pasture.
 The optimum DM for silage is 25-30% because total DM loss is minimised.

-Once the silage is sealed, nothing can be one to change the fermentation process.
+Once the silage is sealed, nothing can be done to change the fermentation process.
 Poor fermentation (e.g. air in the stack) leads to major losses of protein quality.
 In poorly preserved silage protein is broken down into ammonia, which decreases the feeding value of the silage.
-Getting things right while the grass is being harvested will maximise the chance of having a
+Getting things right while the grass is being harvested will maximise the chance of having a good fermentation:

 There are several ways to limit losses from silage while feeding out: